Yanir-R/starwarsAPI/README.md

 - [x] Delete From Favorite List

 ## Instructions
-- Initially the application with all Starw Wars movies.
+- Initially the application with all Star Wars movies.
 - More info button to see more details about each movie.
 - Add Favorite button to add movie to your localstorage
 - Delete Favorite button to delete movie from your localstorage